therekrab/frc-programming-reference/source/structure.rst

 Structure of this book
 ======================

+.. important:: Often, I reference classes or methods in WPILib without much explanation that may not be well-known to introductory programmers.
+This is because these functions and methods are already very well documented, either with the `WPILib docs <https://docs.wpilib.org>`_ or with the code-specific API.
+This is meant to introduce beginners to important concepts, but is *not* a replacement for simply reading the docs.

 This book is *designed* to be a reference book for programming in FRC.
 Mainly, I want to write about good design, but this comes after the necessary introduction to regular programming in FRC.